deadlyvipers/dojo_rules/introduction.md

 #  Introduction

-My name is Victor Manuel Espiridion and I love to work with Git
+My name is Victor Manuel Espiridion and I love to work with Git.

+My favorite Code School path is JavaScript.